adobe-photoshop/generator-spaces/README.md

-This is a generator plugin that provides [Photoshop Design Space](https://github.com/adobe-photoshop/spaces-design) with a websocket API for exporting Assets.
-Currently it only supports the generation of PNG files based on a single layer/group/artboard.
+This is a generator plugin that provides [Photoshop Design Space](https://github.com/adobe-photoshop/spaces-design) with a websocket API for exporting graphic assets and for performing basic filesystem operations.